-The MCWD serves the University through a campus-wide system separated into four interconnected pressure zones designated Zones A-D based on elevation range served (See Figure 8.1).
+The MCWD serves the university through a campus-wide system separated into four interconnected pressure zones designated Zones A-D based on elevation range served.
+(See Figure 8.1.)
 The overall campus-wide system is connected to several existing trunk lines serving adjacent cities.
-According to discussions with MCWD, the system on the west side of Second Avenue was installed around World War II, the east side during the 1960s, and the center and south portions of Campus in the 1980s.
+According to discussions with MCWD, the system on the west side of Second Avenue was installed around World War II, the east side during the 1960s, and the center and south portions of campus in the 1980s.
 The existing system is primarily composed of asbestos cement water lines (standard pipe material until the 1980s) with cast iron fittings for smaller distribution pipes and cast iron or ductile iron for larger transmission lines.
 Any improvements to these systems will require special handling, removal and disposal of hazardous materials if overseen by CSUMB.
-The areas of the Campus served by these zones are summarized as follows:

-- Zone A does not serve the Campus. - Zone B provides service to the north and west areas of the Main Campus.
-It also serves East Campus Housing. - Zone C provides service to the central area of Campus and the majority of the East Campus Open Space. - Zone D provides service to a small area of the Campus south of Butler St. and East of 6th Ave.
+- Zone A serves a relatively small area located just off the northwest corner of campus. - Zone B serves the north and west areas of the main campus.
+It also serves East Campus Housing. - Zone C serves the central area of campus and the majority of the East Campus Open Space. - Zone D primarily serves the area just south of the East Campus Open Space.

-All four zones serving the Campus are connected to several trunk mains, which connect in turn to adjacent cities as part of MCWD's overall system.
+All four zones serving the campus are connected to several trunk mains, which connect in turn to adjacent cities as part of MCWD's overall system.
 These include 12", 14", 16", and 24" trunk lines connected to the City of Marina to the north, an 18" trunk line connected to the City of Salinas to the east, and 8" and 12" lines to the City of Seaside to the south.
 The main trunk line is the 24" line running along Sixth Street.
 Only the upper section of Zone B near the fieldhouse has exhibited pressure issues, which have been minor and related to fire flow.
-The district has plans in the near term that will remedy these issues by completing a loop within this upper section of Zone B. Increased storage capacity is a desire of the MCWD, in particular in Zone

-D, where MCWD wants to construct a one million gallon tank on campus.
+The district has plans in the near term that will remedy these issues by completing a loop within this upper section of Zone B. Increased storage capacity is a desire of the MCWD, in particular in Zone D, where MCWD wants to construct a one million gallon tank on campus.
 Additional storage capacity is needed in Zone B where MCWD wants to add a tank adjacent to the existing one.
 In this case, additional storage is needed to meet maximum daily demand and fire storage capacity.